vectordotdev/timber-elixir/README.md

 engineers didn't help us.
 This is why we built Timber.
 It takes a different approach to Elixir logging by integrating directly with your app.
 Instead of changing your log messages, Timber captures context and metadata by working directly with the standard Elixir `Logger`.
-This makes your logs easy to search, use, and _read_!
-Logs have more potential than anything to give you application insight, Timber unlocks this.
+This makes your logs easy to search, use, and _read_, giving you unparalleled insight into your Elixir app.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Powerful logging**](#usage)